The Imperfect Learner: Incorporating Developmental Trajectories in Memory-based Student Simulation: Introduction

 \section{Introduction}

 The rapid advancement of generative AI has raised much interest in research and application-driven works across educational contexts \cite{kasneci2023chatEDU,law2024application}.
-Built on multi-modal and multilingual foundation models \cite{achiam2023gpt}, the intelligent systems promise to transform how students engage with learning materials, receive personalized feedback, and develop understanding across various subjects \cite{zhang2024systematic,chiu2024impact}.
+Built on multi-modal and multilingual foundation models \cite{achiam2023gpt}, the intelligent systems aim to transform how students engage with learning materials, receive personalized feedback, and develop understanding across various subjects \cite{zhang2024systematic,chiu2024impact}.
 However, there is an urgent need for efficient and scalable methods to evaluate and improve these automated systems.
-Testing AI-based solutions with real students presents significant challenges: recruitment is time-consuming and costly, ethical considerations limit research scope, early-stage systems may pose potential risks to learners, and requiring diverse participants makes comprehensive evaluation difficult.
-User simulation offers a promising alternative, enabling researchers to scale up early participant numbers across varied learning scenarios without the logistical and ethical constraints of working with actual students \cite{lu2024generative, liu-etal-2024-personality, liu2025leveraging}.
+Testing AI-based solutions with real students faces several challenges: recruitment is time-consuming and costly, ethical considerations limit research scope, early-stage systems may pose potential risks to learners, and requiring diverse participants makes comprehensive evaluation difficult.
+User simulation offers an alternative approach, enabling researchers to scale up early participant numbers across varied learning scenarios without the logistical and ethical constraints of working with actual students \cite{lu2024generative, liu-etal-2024-personality, liu2025leveraging}.